 Most models are wrong, but some are useful

-That's a paraphrase of an observation by George Box.
+That's a paraphrase of an observation by the late George Box.
 The actual statement by Professor Box is longer and rather convoluted.
 Its common misquotations seem more eloquent and rather profound.

 I have used the most common phrasing, “All models are wrong, but some are useful”, as a signature in my online conversations during the past couple of years.